LESLIE: Rebecca in Alabama has a situation with tree roots under concrete floor. How can we help you today?

 In terms of the water issue, I suspect what’s happening is the water is collecting somewhere outside of that area and it’s finding that the path of least resistance.
 So it’s pushing down around your foundation, under the floor and up into the garage.
 So you need to try to track down what that issue is.
 It’s probably a drainage issue somewhere outside those walls, either with gutters or downspouts or for some reason you’re getting too much water that’s collecting in that area.
 I would look to that as a source of the water.

-So those are the two things that I would do: I would remove the area where the bulge is, remove the tree roots and repour it.
+So those are the two things that I would do for tree roots under concrete floor: I would remove the area where the bulge is, remove the tree roots and repour it.
 But also look to the source of the water, because I think that what’s happening is you’ve got a symptom there.
 The tree root is not causing the water to come in; it’s just following the path of least resistance and working its way in at that spot.

 REBECCA: OK.
 Thank you.